cnabio/cnab-spec/101-bundle-json.md

   - The name key MUST be human-readable
     - `path` describes the _absolute path within the invocation image_ where the invocation image expects to find the credential
     - `env` contains _the name of an environment variable_ that the invocation image expects to have available when executing the CNAB `run` tool (covered in the next section).
+    - `description` contains a user-friendly description of the credential.

 When _both a path and an env_ are specified, _only one is REQUIRED_ (properties are disjunctive).
 To require two presentations of the same material, two separate entries MUST be made.